syncfusion-content/blazor-docs/blazor/datagrid/excel-exporting.md

 ---
 layout: post
-title: Excel Exporting in Blazor DataGrid Component | Syncfusion
+title: Excel Export in Blazor DataGrid Component | Syncfusion
-description: Learn about Excel Exporting in Blazor DataGrid component of Syncfusion, and more details.
+description: Learn here all about Excel Export in Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid
 documentation: ug